meomay503/domino/README.md

+# This is a fork
+- Make is minifier friendly
+- Support SVG CSS attributes

 # Server-side DOM implementation based on Mozilla's dom.js

 [![Build Status][1]][2] [![dependency status][3]][4] [![dev dependency status][5]][6]

-** This is a fork fixing: **
-- Make is minifier friendly
-- Support SVG CSS attributes

 As the name might suggest, domino's goal is to provide a <b>DOM in No</b>de.